dewan-ahmed/argocd-applicationset-demo/FAQs/argocd-faq.md

 Argo CD is specifically built to address application delivery/deployment on Kubernetes following GitOps principles.
 That's why, it offers more sophistication and powerful features which cannot be expected from tools like Tekton or Argo Workflow.

+5. How to add private repository to Argo CD?

+--> You can connect a private repository either using the [CLI](https://argo-cd.readthedocs.io/en/release-1.8/user-guide/commands/argocd_repo_add/), the web UI or by [creating a Kubernetes secret](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories).

-5. How do you handle dev work when you're testing manifests in a namespace?
+ How do you handle dev work when you're testing manifests in a namespace?
 Do you keep creating PRs or temporarily disable the sync?

 --> You can disable *auto-sync* under the Sync Policy but there is no concept of disabling sync.
 For dev work, I'll assume that you're using your own feature branch and also deploying to a dev cluster.
 In that case, it shouldn't matter if you play around as you can specify your own feature branch for the git repo and you won't need to create PRs (i.e. the webhook event will react to every push on your feature branch).